 Since my hometown in Slovakia is relatively close to Budapest and has good connections to the Hungarian capital, my move wasn’t a traditional one.
 On the first day, I arrived with just a suitcase, knowing that if I needed anything later, I could easily bring it with me on my next trip home.

-Where do you see yourself in a few years and how will the CEA help you on the way?
+Where do you see yourself in a few years, and how does the CEA UM help you on that path?

 Was there anything you worried about before you came?